-American institutions See the website www.ugs.utah.edu/?pageId=2404 for courses that meet the American Institutions requirement.
+American institutions See this website for courses that meet the American Institutions requirement.
 The American Institutions requirement may also be cleared by AP credit or by examination at the Testing Center in the Student Services Building during regular testing room hours.